IDOI Navigator Contact – Navigator@idoi.in.gov

-As part of the initial application process to become an Indiana Navigator, all potential Indiana Navigators will need to complete precertification training prior to taking the certification examination.
-The topics of the precertification training will include information on consumer assistance, the federally-facilitated Marketplace, and Medicaid; including basic information and state-specific application.
-In order to complete the training, individuals will need to locate a training entity that has been approved by the IDOI to provide Indiana Navigator training.
-The cost of the precertification training may vary, based on the source of the training.
+As part of the initial application process to become an Indiana Navigator, all potential Indiana Navigators will need to complete Navigator precertification education ("PE") prior to taking the certification examination.
+The topics of the PE training will include information on consumer assistance, the federally-facilitated Marketplace, and Medicaid; including basic information and state-specific application.
+In order to complete Navigator PE, individuals will need to locate a Navigator PE course provider that has been approved by the IDOI to provide Indiana Navigator PE training.
+The cost of the PE training may vary based on the source of the training.

 Each year, in order to maintain current knowledge and understanding of consumer assistance, the federal Marketplace, and Medicaid changes and implementation, all Indiana Navigators must complete at least two (2) hours of continuing education ("CE").
 Much like the precertification training, an individual may use his or her associated Application Organization or a third party training entity as a source for continuing education.
 The cost of CE may vary, based on the source of the training.

-Any insurance trade association, accredited college or university, educational organization, or Application Organization, may submit Indiana Navigator precertification courses for approval by the Commissioner of Insurance.
-Courses must follow the guidelines and criteria provided in the next section--Precertification Training Criteria and Resources (skip to section).
+Any insurance trade association, accredited college or university, educational organization, or Application Organization, may submit Indiana Navigator PE courses for approval by the Commissioner of Insurance.
+Courses must follow the guidelines and criteria provided in the next section--Precertification Education ("PE") Training Criteria and Resources (skip to section).

 - A completed application must be submitted to: Indiana Department of Insurance, c/o Navigator Director, 311 West Washington Street Suite 300, Indianapolis, IN 46204.